AlexaCRM/alexacrm.github.io/integration-cds/forms.md

 ```
 {% endraw %}

-If you create a page using the Dataverse Form block set values in the `defaults` field.
+If you create a page using the Dataverse Form block, you can set values in the `defaults` field.

 {% raw %}
 ``` twig